lorenzhahaha/pawstop/README.md

 ## Installation

 After `cloning the project`, run the following commands to proceed:
-> Copy .env.example to .env and add necessary configuration
+> Copy .env.example to .env and add necessary configuration and create a DB named `pawstop`

 ```
 composer install